 - To be super visible (it’s a billboard)

 - Not to flutter around in the wind (my prototype sailed about and it was really annoying)

-- Open and flip up and over the top of the trailer for hands-free, full access to rear storage
+- To open and flip up and over the top of the trailer for hands-free, full access to rear storage

-- Be extremely quick and easy to open and close, so that going by bike is as functional as can be
+- To be extremely quick and easy to open and close, so that going by bike is as functional as can be

 I used bannerbuzz.com, but although the experience was fine in general, I won’t recommend them.
 Their website had every indication that my banner would be made and shipped from a not-too-far-away state.
 In fact, it was made in Ahmedabad, India, and traveled to New Delhi, Leipzig, Brussels, Cincinnati, San Jose, San Francisco, and then Portland.
 A click heard (half-way) around the world.